 Low-vision aids (such as special lenses) and therapy can help you use the vision that you have more effectively, and improve your quality of life.

 Close follow-up with your eye doctor is important.

-In AMD, early detection of vision changes is very important.
+Early detection of vision changes is important because the sooner you are treated, the better your outcome.
 Early detection leads to earlier treatment and often, a better outcome.

-AMD typically does not affect side (peripheral) vision.
-This is very important, because it means complete vision loss never occurs from this disease.
-This disorder results in the loss of central vision only.
+AMD does not affect side (peripheral) vision.
+This means complete vision loss never occurs.
+AMD results in the loss of central vision only.

 Wet AMD often leads to significant vision loss.

-In general, macular degeneration can cause you to lose the ability to read, drive a car, and recognize faces at a distance.
-Most people with this eye disease are able to eat, bathe, and perform other regular tasks without too much difficulty.
+In general, with AMD you may lose the ability to read, drive a car, and recognize faces at a distance.
+But most people with AMD can carry out daily tasks without much difficulty.

-Although there is no known way to prevent macular degeneration, lifestyle factors can reduce your risk of developing the condition:
+Although there is no known way to prevent macular degeneration, leading a healthy lifestyle can reduce your risk of developing AMD:

 See your eye care professional regularly for dilated eye exams.